noam-honig/food-basket-delivery/design-update.md

 ## Todo

-- [ ] search for all column with alias to find it
-- [ ] sms credentials
 - [ ] fix progress indicator to look ok
 - [ ] fix toolbar button and maybe color
 - [ ] fix name of name in families and create new delivery etc...